Back Home Next

 The main strength of the League was that it had been set up by the Treaty of Versailles, and agreed by everybody at the conference.
 When, later, many people started to criticise and attack the Treaty, this was also a major weakness.

-Another critical weakness was that, the most powerful countries in the world were not members.
-The USA did not want to join.
+A critical weakness was that the most powerful countries in the world were not members The USA did not want to join.
 The Russians refused to join – they were Communists and hated Britain and France.
 Germany was not allowed to join.
 Without these three big powers, the League was weak.

 1. Assembly (the League's main meeting – all members met once a year.
 Decisions had to be unanimous.)